General Data Protection Regulation

 - Podcast: How XpertHR can help you be GDPR ready

 The legal grounds for processing data

-- Will there be changes to the rules on obtaining consent to process personal data under the GDPR?
+- Are there changes to the rules on obtaining consent to process personal data under the GDPR?

 - When can employers rely on employees' consent to process their data under the GDPR?

-- Other than consent, what legal grounds will there be for processing personal data under the GDPR?
+- Other than consent, what legal grounds are there for processing personal data under the GDPR?

 - How to start preparing for the GDPR

 - How to develop and implement a GDPR compliance programme

 - How to conduct an audit of HR personal data for the GDPR